-- (a) The Marion County Mine desires to plug two "unconventional" gas wells in the Marcellus shale not covered by the Consent Order at docket No. 2017-MSA-06.
-These are: - (1) The Esther Clark 1H Marcellus Gas Well American Petroleum Institute (API) #: 47-061-01616; and - (2) The Esther Clark 3H Marcellus Gas Well API #: 47-061-01623. - (b) The Marion County Mine employs approximately 712 miners and produces approximately 25,000 tons of bituminous coal per day from the Pittsburgh #8 coal seam with an average mine height of 84 inches.
-At this time, there are no coal seams being mined stratigraphically down section from the Pittsburgh seam.
-The mine is accessed through one slope and eight airshafts.
-The mine operates three production shifts per day, five days per week, on three working sections-one longwall, an advancing gate section, and a mains section utilizing continuous mining machines.
-The mine liberates 9,000,000 cubic feet of methane on a daily basis. - (c) On July 5, 2018, MSHA and Marion County entered into a settlement concerning the contest of certain conditions in a Proposed Decision and Order concerning 30 CFR 75.1700 at docket No. 2017-MSA-06.
-That agreement specifically excluded certain types of wells as follows: Unconventional wells in the Marcellus and Utica, and all other unconventional shale oil and gas wells are not subject to this modification.
+- (a) The Marion County Mine desires to plug two unconventional gas wells in the Marcellus shale so that they may be mined through.
+These are: - (1) The Jones 2H Marcellus Gas Well American Petroleum Institute (API) #: 47-049-02184 (2H); and - (2) The Jones 3H Marcellus Gas Well API #: 47-049-02184 (3H). - (b) The Marion County Mine is accessed through one slope and eight airshafts.
+The mine operates one longwall, an advancing gate section, and a mains section utilizing continuous mining machines.
+The mine liberates 9,000,000 cubic feet of methane per day. - (c) On July 5, 2018, MSHA and Marion County entered into a settlement concerning the contest of certain conditions in a Proposed Decision and Order (PDO) concerning 30 CFR 75.1700 at docket No. 2017-MSA-06.
+That agreement specifically excluded certain types of wells as follows: Unconventional wells in the Marcellus

+Unconventional wells in the Marcellus and Utica, and all other unconventional shale oil and gas wells are not subject to this modification.